Rafalstrus/databasegenerator/README.md

 # databasegenerator
-Small program in python program to generate the mysql database
+Small program in python to generate the mysql database

+this project will generate a database with selected options